ziqian98/ziqian98.github.io/_pages/about.md

 * ### Attention-based End-to-End Speech Recognition System (Top %10 on Kaggle Competition)
 * Machine Learning Department, Carnegie Mellon University 2020.1 - 2020.5
-  * Built an Attention-based End-to-End Speech Recognition System, a Pyramidal Bi-LSTM as Encoder, two stacked LSTM with Attention as Decoder, combined Teacher Forcing and Gumbel Noise technique, using beam search during inference, and achieved a Levenshtein distance of **7.87** on Speech-to-Text task.
+  * Built an Attention-based End-to-End Speech Recognition System, a Pyramidal Bi-LSTM as Encoder, two stacked LSTM with Attention as Decoder, combined Teacher Forcing and Gumbel Noise technique, using beam search during inference.
+  * Achieved a Levenshtein distance of **7.87** on Speech-to-Text task.
 Models trained on **AWS EC2** with limited budget.
   * Implemented a speech utterance decoder, consists of a CNN-based feature extractor, a weight-dropped stack Bi-LSTM feature sequence encoder, and a DNN-based phoneme classifier, trained with lr_scheduler and CTC loss to produce alignments between phonemes and utterances.